qts8n/human-seg-mediapipe/README.md

 ## Run

-The script uses background animations stored in their dedicated directories in `assets` directory:
+The script uses background animations stored in their dedicated directories in the `assets` directory:

 - `assets/idle` - Background idle animation.
 - `assets/in` - Background animation-in.